Take a Look at Your Employee's Financial Health

 • This stress leaves them less engaged at work and reduces productivity.
 Nearly three in ten employees (29%) deal with personal finances during work hours and almost half of these (46%) average two to three hours a week on money issues.

 1. Help them reduce debt by offering education, either in groups (through webinars or with a live speaker) or individually so that workers can learn about topics such as budgeting, intelligent use of credit and savings programs.
-A referral to a qualified credit counseling agency can provide a useful follow-up.
+A referral to a qualified credit counseling agency can provide useful follow-up.

 2. Give them access to responsible budgeting tools.
-Offering non-traditional voluntary benefits, such as employee purchase programs ( which allow workers to acquire high-ticket items and educational services on a "forced saving" basis through payroll deduction) can help reduce their financial stress significantly.
+Offering non-traditional voluntary benefits, such as employee purchase programs (which allow workers to acquire high-ticket items and educational services on a "forced saving" basis through payroll deduction) can help reduce their financial stress significantly.

 3. Encourage employees to participate in retirement programs such as a 401(k) plan.
 However, before workers do this, advise them to deal with debt and budgeting issues and tuck away a nest egg.